ndreynolds/ndreynolds.github.com/posts/2019-02-05-learning-haskell-via-advent-of-code.md

 * **Part 2**: Compute $factorial(n^1000)$.

-In other cases, my initial solution was just plain slow because I'd used the wrong data structures or missed a critcal bottleneck.
+In other cases, my initial solution was just plain slow because I'd used the wrong data structures or missed a critical bottleneck.
 For these cases, I used GHC's [built-in profiling tools][13].

 GHC provides two particularly useful profiling options: